🧑🏫 Automated & Algorithmic Trading Tutorial

 5. Validation and backtesting modules

-An automated system can automate the whole trading process, from the analysis-based trading decision to market execution.
-The multi-tasking power of an auto-trading system enables the 24/7 simultaneous analysis of a great variety of Forex exchange rates in multiple timeframes.
-Furthermore, trading decisions are made without any emotions, stress, or fatigue.
-That means by developing an automated trade system you can save a lot of time and optimize your overall results by excluding the human factor out of the decision-making process.
+An automated system can handle the entire trading process, from analysis-based decision-making to market execution.
+The multitasking capability of an auto-trading system allows for continuous 24/7 analysis of a wide range of Forex exchange rates across multiple timeframes.
+Additionally, trading decisions are made without emotion, stress, or fatigue.
+This means that by developing an automated trading system, you can save significant time and improve overall results by removing the human factor from the decision-making process.

-Retail traders implement automated strategies by using a simple Expert Advisor (EA) or else Forex robot.
-A Forex robot is a small piece of computer code that is designed to run on a specific trading platform.
-The most popular auto-trading platforms for retail traders are MetaTrader-4, MetaTrader-5, cTrader, TradeStation, and NinjaTrader.
-An Expert Advisor uses algorithms to analyze the market and spot opportunities based on price movements and corresponding volumes.
-In addition, it incorporates a set of money management rules that dictate position-sizes and limit risk.
-Several filters protect the trading account from choppy market conditions, including high slippage, wide spreads, market correlations, expected news releases, etc.
+Retail traders use automated strategies through simple Expert Advisors (EAs), also known as Forex robots.
+A Forex robot is a small piece of software designed to operate on a specific trading platform.
+The most popular auto-trading platforms for retail traders include MetaTrader 4, MetaTrader 5, cTrader, TradeStation, and NinjaTrader.
+An Expert Advisor uses algorithms to analyze the market and identify opportunities based on price movements and volume.
+It also applies money management rules that determine position sizes and limit risk.
+Various filters protect the trading account from choppy market conditions, such as high slippage, wide spreads, market correlations, and upcoming news releases.

-Nowadays, building an automated trading system is easier and cheaper than ever before.
-There are plenty of applications that allow the transformation of ideas into fully-operating trading systems, without the need for programming skills.
+Nowadays, building an automated trading system is easier and more affordable than ever.
+Many applications enable the transformation of ideas into fully functioning trading systems without requiring programming skills.

 » Expert Advisor Builders for MT4